-While we welcome diverse and inclusive artists, we are the only film festival to champion diverse women 50 and older, through programs inspired by the spirit and values of NYC's diverse cultures.
-Founded during the Covid19 pandemic, AFF is excited to move forward with its March 2022 Festival.
+We are the only women and BIPOC (Black, Indigenous, and People of Color) film festival to champion Elders, especially women over 50.
+Our programs are inspired by the spirit and values of New York City's diverse cultures.
+Founded during the Covid19 pandemic, ALFF is excited to screen and promote independent Short films, 20 minutes or less.

-Originally conceived as a hybrid festival with online and in-person events and programs, the Festival will collaborate on local NYC programs such as multidisciplinary panels, film screenings, live performances, and food & cultural events.
-Exact dates, venue footprint, and in-person event structure are all subject to change based on the realities of producing a safe and accessible film festival.
+Originally launched as a digital event, the Festival offers in-person events and collaborates with businesses and organizations to offer community programs such as panels, film screenings, live performances, and food & culture.
+The exact dates, venue, and in-person event structure are all subject to change based on the realities of producing a Covid19-safe event.

-Award categories may include Best Narrative, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening/Home, Pet/Animal story, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.
+Categories and themes are wide-ranging and may include Narratives on Families, Communities, Society, Culture, Romance, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening, Home, Pet/Animals, Environment, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.